vtexdocs/dev-portal-content/docs/vtex-io/Store Framework Apps/legacy-b2b-solution/vtex-challenge-tp-condition.md

 Used in B2B environments, the Challenge block is a non-rendered block responsible for checking if a user is allowed to access the store's content.

-:information_source: This check is made according to the Condition Rule specified in the Trade Policy configuration, one of the steps needed to [**configure a B2B environment in VTEX IO**](https://vtex.io/docs/recipes/store/configuring-a-b2b-environment).
+> ℹ️ This check is made according to the Condition Rule specified in the Trade Policy configuration, one of the steps needed to [**configure a B2B environment in VTEX IO**](https://vtex.io/docs/recipes/store/configuring-a-b2b-environment).

 ## Configuration